Groumy/Groumy.github.io/_drafts/tbh-fatiguing-magic.md

 > [Click here to skip to the actual house rule](#the-house-rule)

 I dislike any spell system that use "memory" as the basis of their balance.
+It affect my [suspension of disbelief](https://en.wikipedia.org/wiki/Suspension_of_disbelief) and as a collateral damage, the fun I have while playing the game.

+The reason is quite simple :
-It affect my [suspension of disbelief](https://en.wikipedia.org/wiki/Suspension_of_disbelief) and thus  My memory don't usually start to forget things I just used ...
+* My memory don't usually start to forget things I just used ...
 It tends to forget things I rarely use ...
+* My memory cannot remember multiple time the same information

-When I saw that memory was used ad a balancing mechanisim
+So when I saw that memory was used ad a balancing mechanisim I was a little bit disapointed.
+I gave the game a chance and decided that if my players didn't I could

 Mana is a better fit naratively, but mechanicaly it goes against the simplicity of resources management of TBH.